ifsnow/react-native-cjk-textinput-patch/README.md

 [![NPM Version][npm-image]][npm-url]

-TextInput is dancing when inputing with CJK.
+TextInput is shaking when inputing with CJK.

-This problem has been fixed in v0.63([#28805](https://github.com/facebook/react-native/pull/28805)), but we don't know when it will be released.
+**This problem has been fixed in RN v0.63.1, But if you can't use this version, this patch will fix the problem for you!**

-**Now, This patch will make it work as you expect!
-It's too easy to use.**

 # Usage